marcotuliopin/multi-robot-routing/docs/complexity_analysis.md

 ### 1. Critical Operations
 1. **Neighbor Generation**: O(k × n²) per iteration (since N is constant)
 2. **Solution Evaluation**: O(k³n) for RSSI calculation
-3. **Archive Management**: O(A²) for dominance checking
-4. **Path Bounding**: O(n²) per path modification

 ### 2. Scalability Limits
-- **Number of Rewards (n)**: Quadratic growth in worst case
+- **Number of Rewards (n)**: Cubic growth in worst case
-- **Number of Agents (k)**: Cubic growth when k ≈ n
+- **Number of Agents (k)**: Quartic growth when k ≈ n
 - **Archive Size (A)**: Quadratic impact on dominance checking

 ## Conclusion

-The MOVNS algorithm exhibits polynomial complexity in most practical scenarios, with quadratic dependence on the number of rewards being the primary scalability concern.
+The MOVNS algorithm exhibits polynomial complexity in most practical scenarios, with cubic dependence on the number of rewards being the primary scalability concern.
 The multi-objective nature and constraint handling add significant computational overhead but provide valuable solution diversity.
 For large-scale problems (n > 100, k > 10), algorithmic and implementation optimizations become critical for practical application.